psi-consortium/psi/doc/PSI/PSI-CST/casestudy.md

 ## Product Accreditation

 In a scenario in which the broker platform has been completed (so all software, including the broker PSS and any others, and infrastructure is ready, all people are trained, all processes defined etc.), the next steps would be to certify an initial set of Resource Providers.
-For example, SES and A-Sat might have expressed interest in participating in the broker program and have enhanced their software landscape to implement all relevant PSID APIs.
+For example, A-Sat and B-Sat might have expressed interest in participating in the broker program and have enhanced their software landscape to implement all relevant PSID APIs.
-In this case, once SES and A-Sat are ready, a certification campaign would be performed involving the governance and SES and A-Sat.
+In this case, once A-Sat and B-Sat are ready, a certification campaign would be performed involving the governance, A-Sat, and B-Sat.
-The campaign will aim to certify one or more SES / A-Sat products as GOVSATCOM-compliant products (which would be somehow formally defined).
+The campaign will aim to certify one or more A-Sat / B-Sat products as GOVSATCOM-compliant products (which would be somehow formally defined).
 As part of the campaign, the software components implementing PSID APIs of both Resource Providers would be certified via semi-automated testing campaigns.
 One of the outputs of the PSID initiative is a test suite for all PSID APIs.
 This test suite could be used and/or adapted for such certification purposes.